scorpido74/azure-docs.nl-nl/articles/search/search-get-started-postman.md

 ---
-title: "Snelstartgids: een zoek index in postman maken met REST-Api's"
+title: 'Quickstart: Create a search index in Postman using REST APIs'
 titleSuffix: Azure Cognitive Search
-description: Meer informatie over het aanroepen van de Azure Cognitive Search REST-Api's met behulp van Postman en voorbeeld gegevens en definities.
+description: In this REST API quickstart, learn how to call the Azure Cognitive Search REST APIs using Postman and sample data and definitions.
 author: HeidiSteen
 manager: nitinme
 ms.author: heidist